blackswift1992/Group-Chat/README.md

 # Group Chat
 Group Chat is an app where people can chat with each other.
 This app includes a full CrUD cycle for messages and user accounts.
 Were taken into account as positive as negative user interaction scenarios.
 The application is based on Firestore/Firebase, Swift, UIKit, AutoLayout, GCD, CocoaPods, OOP, MVC, etc. There are some animations and vibration responses in the app.

-Here video presentation on Youtube:
+# Here video presentation on Youtube:

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/-MPezfT8AD4/0.jpg)](https://www.youtube.com/watch?v=-MPezfT8AD4)

-Below there are some screenshots:
+# Below are some screenshots:

 1)First screens that user meets when the app runs. "⚡️GroupChat" is animated.
 Authorization, registration, and user data loading have an activity indicator.